What are the warning symptoms and signs of depression?

 Let someone give you another perspective on your situation first.
 Don’t act so quickly to your suicidal thoughts.

-How to Know When Someone Is Depressed?
+How to Tell or Know If Someone Is Depressed?

 Knowing whether someone is depressed or not is difficult, especially if you have never been through depression before.
 Depression is called a hidden or invisible illness for a reason.